ovansa/ovansa_personal_blog/contents/automate-postman-test-data-generation/index.md

 ```

 ![Postman Console](/images/blog/postman-tutorial/postman-console.png)
-_Caption: "After running your request, open the Postman console to see your generated values like this"_
+_View your generated test data in the Postman Console (Ctrl+Alt+C).
+This debugging feature lets you verify the values being created before they're used in your request._

 Now we need to save these generated values somewhere so our request can use them.
 Depending on your needs, you can save them as collection variables, environment variables, or global variables.
 I typically use collection or environment variables.